 The learners are between 5 - 21 years old.
 Thousands of these children do not go to school, not through any fault of their own, but rather due to a lack of educational facilities.
 In rural South Africa, there are no libraries, movie theatres, or other places where children can learn about the world outside their community.

 Africa Classroom Connection was founded in 2006 to provide Americans a way to contribute to these projects with the assurance that their support will be carefully monitored and tax-deductible.
-Since our founding we’ve helped over 18,500 kids by building over 100 classrooms.
+Since our founding we’ve helped nearly 25,000 kids by building over 100 classrooms.
 Click here for a list of all of the classrooms that we’ve built.